 - Place in a clear bag to maintain moisture.

 - Keep the mix moist but not soggy.
 Once you feel resistance when you gently tug on the stem, you'll know roots have developed.

 How to Grow Rue From Seed

 Rue is easy to start from seeds in the garden or in trays.
 The soil must be at least 68 degrees Fahrenheit for germination, and some light must reach the seeds.
-When the seedlings develop at least two sets of true leaves, they can be transplanted into the garden or into larger pots.
+When the seedlings develop at least two sets of true leaves, they can be transplanted into larger pots.
+Harden off seedlings before planting in the garden.

 Rue plants will self-seed, sometimes aggressively, in warm regions.
 You can collect the brown seed capsules in late summer after flowering to plant elsewhere.

 Potting and Repotting Rue